jamesec/jamesec.github.io/o/ungoogled.md

 	- [Chromium Web Store extension](https://github.com/NeverDecaf/chromium-web-store/releases/latest)
 - Change the extension name from .crx to **.cab**
 - Use the Keka App to unpack it into a folder.
-	- https://keka.io/en/ Download the Keka App **directly from the website** (there's a small link, something like: Download v1.6.0), instead of downloading it from the Mac App Store - unless you want to pay $4.99 as a kind of donation.
+	- https://keka.io/en/ Download the Keka App **directly from the website** (there’s a small link, something like: Download v1.6.0), instead of downloading it from the Mac App Store - unless you want to pay $4.99 as a kind of donation.
 - For these manually installed extensions, give them specific folders:
 	- Such as, ~/Downloads/Chromium Extensions/Chromium.Web.Store 1.5.4.3/
-- Open `chrome://extensions/` in Chromium, then turn on "Developer mode".
+- Open `chrome://extensions/` in Chromium, then turn on “Developer mode.”
-- Click "Load unpacked", then choose the folder from the previous step.
+- Click “Load unpacked”, then choose the folder from the previous step.